ncsu-geoforall-lab/erosion-modeling-tutorial/README.md

 Updating the website
 --------------------

-This repository is using GitHub pages to publish thw website.
+This repository is using custom scripts to build the web site and GitHub pages to publish the website.
-`master` branch has the same content as `gh-pages` branch.
+`master` branch contains "raw" files which are build into a website which is in the `gh-pages` branch.

-If you have a separate clone for `gh-pages` branch use the following commands to update the website:

-    git pull
-    git merge master
-    git push

-If you don't keep separate clone just for the `gh-pages` branch, you can use the following commands to update the website:

-    git pull
-    git checkout gh-pages
-    git merge master
-    git push
-    git checkout master
+If you haven't published pages from your computer use:

+    ./get-gh-pages-branch.sh

+This will create `build` directory with another clone of the repository but it will be switched to `gh-pages` branch.
+To build the website for review use:

+    ./build.sh

+To publish the website use:

+    ./publish.sh

 Authors
 -------